monte-mahlum/monte-mahlum.github.io/_pages/about.md

 {% include base_path %}

-I am in my fourth and final year at McGill University, receiving my BSc in mathematics with an extensive minor in physics.
+I am a recent graduate of McGill University, where I received my BSc in mathematics with an extensive minor in physics.
 I am also a research assistant at the University of Minnesota where I am an incoming master's student.
-My academic interests include (but are not limited to) cryptography & algorithms, differential geometry & topology, representation theory, mathematical physics, and deep learning.
-I am particularly intrigued by fundamental physics and I have many questions regarding gauge theory and categorification---I have a lot more to learn on this front.
+My academic interests include (but are not limited to) algebraic and differential geometry & topology, representation theory, mathematical physics, and deep learning.
+I am particularly fascinated by fundamental physics and I have many questions regarding gauge theory and categorification---I have a lot more to learn on this front.

 For an updated version of my CV, please follow the corresponding tab above.